Become a MacRumors Supporter for $50/year with no ads, ability to filter front page stories, and private forums.

 What does it have to do with AI?
 Well everything.
 Less OS resources means more “other software” resources which, in turn, mean more focus on what AI could bring as tangible benefits in software, which could apply to all other developers once identified and brought up in team meetings (or whatever they do down in Cupertino).
 Apple has given up a lot in software over the years to concentrate on flashy new gimmicks on OS.
 Have your teams focus on Apple Music, Apple TV, photos, GarageBand, iMovie, Final Cut.
 And the you will immediately see where the opportunities in AI are for your platform.
 Having a gazillion engineers designing Liquid Glass and not a soul revamping Numbers won’t get you anywhere in AI.
 Be good at software.
 And the rest will follow.

-Apple once was great ant it and, to big extent, are still riding that wave when they should push the envelope further instead.
+Apple once was great at software and, to a big extent, is still riding that wave when it should push the envelope further instead.

 One, small, minute case in point: how can I bar a text in Pages on iOS?